The Art of Piano Refinishing

 What’s the Difference?

-The hand-rubbed finishes have a rich and deep appearance that allows all of the nuances of the piano’s woods to be appreciated.
+Hand-rubbed finishes have a rich and deep appearance that allows all of the nuances of the piano’s woods to be appreciated.
 Finishes that utilize the sprayed-on method do not have the same clarity.
 The flattening pace reduces the overall brilliance of the finish, creates a more opaque look and can obscure much of the beautiful wood grain underneath.

 “When you do a hand-rubbed finish the wood comes alive,” says master piano craftsman Dennis Chupp.
 “With a sprayed-only finish, the wood is slightly obscured – but when you wet sand and hand-polish the finish, the wood comes alive – some woods will actually look three dimensional.”

 The sprayed-only finish may leave the showroom with a uniform luster but when piano owners polish or dust a piano cabinet finished this way, they start getting shiny or dull spots.
 Additionally, those inevitable bumps and scratches your piano will receive are nearly impossible to camouflage on finishes that include flattening paste.
 Since the lacquer is mixed up to a chosen sheen, the touch-up professionals have a hard time matching the sheen of the finish without having to re-spray the entire piece.
-This either creates a spotty piano, or additional cost if you choose to refinish the entire affected piece.
+This either creates a spotty piano, or additional cost if you choose to refinish the entire affected area.
 By contrast, hand-rubbed finishes can be repaired and polished up to the glossiness of the rest of the piano.

 The Chupp’s Refinishing Process